-- PM is a perfect way to select the “Best Investment Strategy” based on age, income, risk taking the capacity of the individual and investment budget.
+- PM is a perfect way to select the “Best Investment Strategy” based on age, income, the capacity for risk-taking of the individual, and investment budget.

-- It helps to keep a gauge on the risk taken as the process of PM keeps “Risk Minimization” as the focus.
+- It helps to gauge the risk taken as the process of PM keeps “Risk Minimization” as the focus.

-- “Customization” is possible because individual’s needs and choices are kept in mind i.e. when the person needs the return, how much return expectation a person has and how much investment period an individual selects.
+- “Customization” is possible because an individual’s needs and choices are kept in mind, i.e., when the person needs the return, how much return expectation a person has, and how much investment period an individual selects.

 Types of Portfolio Management

-On the basis of a level of activity viz.
+On the basis of a level of activity viz.- active & passive portfolio management

 Active & Passive Portfolio Management

-Active PM refers to the service when there is active involvement of portfolio managers in buy-sell transactions for securities to ensure meeting the investment objectives of the investor whereas Passive PM refers to managing a fixed portfolio where the portfolio performance is matched to the market index (i.e. market)
+Active PM refers to the service when there is the active involvement of portfolio managers in buy-sell transactions for securities.
+It ensures meeting the investment objectives of the investor.
+Whereas Passive PM refers to managing a fixed portfolio where the portfolio performance matches the market index (i.e., market).

-On the basis of discretionary powers allowed to Portfolio Manager i.e.
+On the basis of discretionary powers allowed to portfolio managers- discretionary & non-discretionary

 Discretionary & Non-Discretionary Portfolio Management

-Discretionary PM refers to the process where portfolio management is authorized to make financial decisions for the funds invested based on investment needs of the investor.
-Apart from that, he also does the entire documentary work and filing too.
-Non-Discretionary PM refers to the process where portfolio manager acts just as an advisor for which investments are good and which are not lucrative and the decision is taken by the investor.
+Discretionary Portfolio Management refers to the process where PM has the authority to make financial decisions.
+It makes those decisions for the invested funds on the basis of the investor’s investment needs.
+Apart from that, he also does the entire documentary work and filing.
+Non-discretionary PM refers to the process where a portfolio manager acts just as an advisor for which investments are good and unprofitable.
+And the investor takes the decisions.

 10 thoughts on “Portfolio Management”